Ever wondered how to exclude public access to certain pages and posts in areas of your site like your sitemap?

 Excluding Posts Or Pages From Appearing In An XML Sitemap

 You can also use page and post IDs to exclude posts or pages from your site’s XML sitemap …

 (Exclude posts or pages from displaying in an XML sitemap|sidebar)

 If you would like to regularly access your page or post IDs, then here are some plugins that you may find useful:

 (Reveal IDs Plugin For WordPress)

-This WordPress plugin displays IDs for posts, pages, links, categories, users, media, comments, link categories, custom taxonomies, custom post types and tags.
+This plugin displays IDs for posts, pages, categories, links, media, users, comments, link categories, custom post types, custom taxonomies and tags.
 It also adds a sortable column header to your Pages and Posts tables …

 You can access the plugin settings by going to Settings > Reveal IDs …

 For more information about this plugin, go here:

 99 Robots Show IDs is another useful WordPress plugin that displays your posts, pages, media, links, tags, categories and users in the Posts and Pages admin tables.
 It’s also a very lightweight plugin that supports custom post types and taxonomies.